pankajpawar2/Footy-Terminal-App/source/README.md

 When the 'Clubs List' option is selected, the function reads data from teams_array, sorts the array alphabetically and displays it to the user.

 The function also accepts user input to get users favourite team.
 Depending on the input(Team), the app displays the championships won by the team.
 It also represents the data in a pie chart to the user.
-This is achieved by reading data from 'championships.csv' file.
+This is achieved by reading data from 'championships.csv' file. teams_championships is the function used to achieve this, which takes team_array as an argument.

 ![Clubs List](Clubs1.png)